oVirt/ovirt-site/source/feature/separate-dwh-host.html.md

 *   provide root password of machine A, ssh there, get the credentials
 *   manually supply the credentials

+We need to also fix bug <https://bugzilla.redhat.com/1059283> - check minimal ETL version, as we'll not be able to rely on package dependencies anymore.

 ### Benefit to oVirt